15 Things We All Say Without Thinking (and What They Really Mean)

 Getty Images

 While venting can be a healthy way to release pent-up emotions, this can sometimes be used to excuse negativity or complaints without taking responsibility for them.
-It might also indicate a reluctance to address the root cause of the issue or seek solutions.
+It might also indicate a reluctance to move towards a solution or address the root cause of the issue.
+Often, “I’m just venting” really means “I want to complain about this for the next 20 minutes without you suggesting any ways to actually fix it.”

 3. “I’m not feeling very social today.”